Nangō-Jūsan-Chōme Station

 Nangō-Jūsan-Chōme Station (南郷13丁目駅) is a Sapporo Municipal Subway station in Shiroishi-ku, Sapporo, Hokkaido, Japan.
 The station number is T15.

 Platforms

 The station has two side platforms serving two tracks on the second basement level.

+History

+The station opened on 21 March 1982 coinciding with the opening of the Tozai Line extension from Shiroishi Station to Shin-Sapporo Station.